jcjlcodes/uncensorable-integration/README.md

 ## What?

-Uncensorable is digital bulletin board stored on the Ethereum blockchain.
-Our client is available at https://uncensorable.art (or http://rinkeby.uncensorable.art for the testnet.)
+Uncensorable is digital bulletin board stored on the Polygon blockchain.
+Our client is available at https://uncensorable.art.

 Data stored on the blockchain cannot be deleted or modified.
 It is immutable, and therefore uncensorable.